jtsiomb/colcycle/README.md

 Build instructions
 ------------------
-On DOS you need the Watcom C compiler (OpenWatcom should do, although I've only tested Watcom 11.0c).
-Copy DOS4GW.EXE to the project directory, and type `wmake` to build.
+For the DOS build, you will need the Watcom C compiler (OpenWatcom also works).
+Simply type `wmake` to build.

 On UNIX you have the option of building with the OpenGL backend, or the SDL
 backend: